EmyAguirre02/Classification-of-Sports-Injuries/README.md

 ## Results

-Detailed evaluation reports and plots are available in the `results/` directory.
-Highlights:

 * **FFBP2** achieved the highest average F1-Score (0.977 ± 0.012) across folds.
 * Random Forest showed robust precision but lower recall in certain injury classes.
 * SVM with RBF kernel balanced precision and recall moderately well.